wagslane/go-password-validator/README.md

 ## What Entropy Value Should I Use?

 It's up to you.
-That said, here is a pretty good graph that shows some timings for differnt values:
+That said, here is a pretty good graph that shows some timings for different values:

 ![entropy](https://external-preview.redd.it/rhdADIZYXJM2FxqNf6UOFqU5ar0VX3fayLFpKspN8uI.png?auto=webp&s=9c142ebb37ed4c39fb6268c1e4f6dc529dcb4282)